taylorschmidt/react-burger-stacker/README.md

 ![](https://i.imgur.com/beMtwGj.png)

-___
+---

 ## User Stories

-* As a user, I want to see all available burger ingredients listed on the left side.
+- As a user, I want to see all available burger ingredients listed on the left side.
-* I want the ability to add any ingredient onto the burger stack using a button.
+- I want the ability to add any ingredient onto the burger stack using a button.
-* I want to see each ingredient I select added to the top of the burger stack on the right side.
+- I want to see each ingredient I select added to the top of the burger stack on the right side.
-* I want the ability to clear the burger stack so I can start again.
+- I want the ability to clear the burger stack so I can start again.
-* I want to be able to add as many ingredients of any type as I want (ingredients don't go away.)
+- I want to be able to add as many ingredients of any type as I want (ingredients don't go away.)

-___
+---

 ## Suggested Ways To Get Started

-1. Use `create-react-app` to generate a project called `burger-stacker`.
+1. Use `create-react-app` or `Simple-React-Starter` to generate a project called `burger-stacker`.
 2. Go into the newly created directory and open it up in your text editor.
 3. Clear out the generated code from the `App` component.
 4. Think about what components you need to make.